Call for Abstracts - Now Open

-Call for abstracts is open for limited concurrent (breakout) session presentations.
+The call for abstracts is open for 30-minute limited concurrent (breakout) session presentations and 5-minute lightning talk presentations.
 Content areas should address the conference theme, particularly research and programs displaying application to public health practice.
-The deadline to submit an abstract is March 31, 2024.
-Authors will be notified of the status of their submission no later than April 3, 2024.
-Concurrent Breakout Sessions will take place via Zoom from 12:30 - 2:00 pm.
-Each presentation is 30 minutes.
+The deadline to submit an abstract is January 13, 2026. at 5:00 pm.
+Authors will be notified of the status of their submission no later than February 6, 2026.

 You do not need to be a member of NPHA to submit an abstract.
-However, if your abstract is accepted for presentation or poster session you and all presenting authors MUST 1) become NPHA members; 2) register for and attend the conference; and 3) pay the conference registration fee.
+However, if your abstract is accepted for presentation or poster session you and all presenting authors MUST 1) become NPHA members; 2) register for the conference by the early registration date and attend the conference; and 3) pay the conference registration fee.

 Why should I submit an abstract?